-- 6.1.
-The Trust's careers programme will aim to raise the aspirations of all pupils whilst being tailored to individual needs.
-The programme will inform pupils of the range of opportunities available to them, encouraging them to aim higher and make choices relevant to what they feel they can achieve. - 6.2.
-All forms of stereotyping will be prohibited in the careers advice and guidance that is provided, to ensure pupils from all backgrounds, gender and diversity groups, and those with SEND, can consider the widest possible range of careers. - 6.3.
-Comprehensive and accurate records will be kept to support the career development of pupils.
+6.1 The Trust's careers programme will aim to raise the aspirations of all CYP whilst being tailored to individual needs.
+The programme will inform CYP of the range of opportunities available to them, encouraging them to aim higher and make choices relevant to what they feel they can achieve.

+- 6.2 All forms of stereotyping will be prohibited in the careers advice and guidance that is provided, to ensure CYP from all backgrounds, gender and diversity groups, and those with SEND, can consider the widest possible range of careers. - 6.3 Comprehensive and accurate records will be kept to support the career development of CYP.
 These will be stored securely in the Pastoral Office.
-The school will allow access to this information, should a pupil or their parent request it. - 6.4.
-The Trust will collect and analyse destination data to assess how well the careers programme is countering stereotypes and raising aspirations.
+The school will allow access to this information, should a CYP or their parent request it. - 6.4 The Trust will collect and analyse destination data to assess how well the careers programme is countering stereotypes and raising aspirations.
 The data will be reviewed by the Careers leader annually to base further development of each school's career guidance plan on the results and areas of success or failure.

-7. Targeted support
+7 Targeted support

-- 7.1.
-The Trust will work with the LA to identify pupils who are in need of targeted support or those who are at risk of not participating in post-16 pathways.
-Agreements will be made over how these pupils can be referred for support drawn from a range of education and training support services available locally. - 7.2.
-The Trust will ensure that pupils understand the programmes available to support them and the financial costs associated with staying in post-16 further education. - 7.3.
-To support pupils who are likely to need support with post-16 participation costs, such as those with SEND, the Trust will work with the Local Authorities and local post-16 education or training providers to share pupil data and ensure these pupils receive such support. - 7.4.
-The Trust will ensure that pupils are aware of the 16-19 Bursary Fund, which has been devised to support those individuals with a financial hardship.
-Pupils will be advised of how to access this funding and who they should speak to in order to find out more information. - 7.5.
-The careers leader will engage with the Safeguarding Officer for LAC and previously LAC to ensure they know which pupils are in care/are care leavers, to understand their additional support needs and to ensure that any personal education plans can inform careers advice.
+- 7.1 The Trust will work with the Local Authority to identify CYP who are in need of targeted support or those who are at risk of not participating in post-16 pathways.
+Agreements will be made over how these CYP can be referred for support drawn from a range of education and training support services available locally. - 7.2 The Trust will ensure that CYP understand the programmes available to support them and the financial costs associated with staying in post-16 further education. - 7.3 To support CYP who are likely to need support with post-16 participation costs, such as those with SEND, the Trust will work with the Local Authorities and local post-16 education or training providers to share CYP data and ensure these CYP receive such support. - 7.4 The Trust will ensure that CYP are aware of the 16-19 Bursary Fund, which has been devised to support those individuals with a financial hardship.
+CYP will be advised of how to access this funding and who they should speak to in order to find out more information. - 7.5 The careers leader will engage with the Safeguarding Officer for Children who are Looked After (CLA), and Children who were Previously Looked After (PCLA) to ensure they know which CYP are in care/are care leavers, to understand their additional support needs and to ensure that any personal education plans can inform careers advice.

-8. Pupils with SEND
+8 Children & young people with SEND